CouncilofLorien/counciloflorien.github.io/docs/cards/S/sam-gamgee.md

 > > <div class="card-shield">【 1/9 】</div>
 > > <div class="card-corruption">〔 +3 〕</div>

+ - [CRF 1 (Oct 1996) - RULINGS BY TERM, Hobbits](/original/rulings/crf-1/#hobbits)<br>Hobbit characters may only be brought into play at havens if it is the start of the game and they are your starting characters.
+If a Hobbit is a starting character and leaves play, then it may only be normally brought back into play at Bag End.

 ### _Middle-earth Challenge Decks_

 {: .character-reprint .mx-sm-6 .mx-md-8 .mx-lg-10 .mb-4 }